redshiftlogistics/redshiftlogistics.github.io/2020-10-29-maximise-bounties.md

 ## Earning Merits

-Be sure to use a commodity hauling ship and that you can do the delivery of the Hudson Garrison Supplies in one or 2 trips (assuming you are not interested in rating 5).
+Be sure to use a commodity hauling ship and that you can do the delivery of the Hudson Garrison Supplies in one or two trips (assuming you are not interested in rating 5).
 A ship that can make a 20LY jump fully laden will definitely speed things up.

 Using the galactic powers menu in the bottom right of your ships HUD, pledge allegiance to Zachary Hudson and then plot a course to Gresley Dock, Nanomam.
 This is 19.41LY from WISE 1506+7027.